ThomasFF1987/react-mastermind/README.md

 To build this app, I've used Vite framework to run my app locally, Visual Studio Code IDE to managed code.
 I've followed the React documentation available here : https://react.dev/learn and get some help from ChatGPT and Github Copilot.
 ChatGPT was used as a support of the documentation to help me understand React principles and find CSS properties to apply to my elements.
-Github Copilot was used to speed up autocompletion.
+Cursor (with Sonet and Gemini) was used to see what can an IDE with AI agents improve in an existing project..
+It helped me to develop new features and reorganize my code

-# React + TypeScript + Vite
+# Vite + React + TypeScript